karthikmohan18/zenlit20/README.md

 ## 🙏 Acknowledgments

 - React team for the amazing framework
+- Next.js team for the excellent framework
 - Tailwind CSS for the utility-first styling
 - Heroicons and Tabler Icons for beautiful icons
+- Supabase for the backend infrastructure
 - All contributors and testers

 ---